adrien-gide/Detect_Code_Clone/README.md

 ## Requirements

-If you want to use the program or modify the code, you will need :
+If you want to use the program or modify the code, you may need :
 * a C++11 ready compiler, such as g++ 4.9 or higher, or clang 3.2 or higher.
 * the [SDSL Library][sdsl].

+It's used for only one of the implemented methods.

 ## Installation / Downloads